Harshit107/FreelyEmail-API/README.md

 3 Install the dependencies using npm install
 ```

-## Environment Variables ( only for those who want to contribute )
+## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file
+contact for .env : contact@harshit107.tech

 `SendInBlue Email`